piektdiena, 2022. gada 9. decembris

 When is credit information deleted?

 After 10 years, the information about the terminated obligations is automatically deleted from the Credit Register database.
+The details of the violation shall be stored for 5 years after the date of full payment of the violation and then will be automatically deleted.

 Who is responsible for the information included in the Credit Register?